robertsn808/CaptureByChristian/replit.md

 ## Overview

-This is a sophisticated AI-powered photography business platform built for Kai Nakamura, a Hawaii-based photographer specializing in FAA-certified drone photography.
+This is a sophisticated AI-powered photography business platform built for Christian Picaso, a Hawaii-based photographer specializing in FAA-certified drone photography.
 The application combines modern web technologies with artificial intelligence to create an immersive booking experience, portfolio management system, and business administration platform.

 ## User Preferences